 Value clarification helps individuals identify and affirm their personal values.
 This process involves exploring what is truly important to them, which can guide their decisions and actions.
 This can be quite important during transitions or crises.

-Example: Through guided discussions, clients might realize that they value creativity and decide to pursue a career in the arts, leading to a more fulfilling life.
+Example: Through guided discussions with their logotherapist, clients may recognize the value of creativity and decide to pursue a career in the arts, leading to a more fulfilling life.
 The example below elucidates this technique.

 Existential Reflection